paperclip-ui/paperclip/README.md

 ### DSL example

+The DSL can be thought of like content of a design file.
+They're meant to be created visually, but can also be written by hand.
+These files are readable because _I_ think that it makes it easier for things like version control, code reviewing, and other QA stuff.

-Paperclip hopes to remove some of the gotchas around HTML and CSS (e.g: selectors, globals, style collisions) by introducing _different_ syntax for styling elements.
-The DSL is also a _reflection_ of an ideal user experience similar to Figma and other design tools, hoping to create an inviting experience for people who are mostly living in those spaces.
+Design-wise, the DSL hopes to remove some of the gotchas around HTML and CSS (e.g: selectors, globals, style collisions) by introducing _different_ syntax for styling elements.
+The DSL is also a _reflection_ of an ideal user experience similar to Figma and other design tools, hoping to create an inviting and intuitive experience for people who are mostly living in those spaces.

 Here's an example of what a "design file" looks like: